 Planning events is like trying to organize chaos, which is why I am here to help!
-So you want to throw an event for your clients or potential clients?
+So you want to throw a client event to show your appreciation?
 Maybe you want to thank them, maybe you’re trying to woo them, but regardless, this has to be memorable and it has to set you apart from your competition.

 Once you know your goal, you have to pick a theme.
 Picking a theme always makes events more special because it differentiates them from other events that may have otherwise been super similar.
 Plus, it helps the event to kind of plan itself.
 Once you choose a theme, it’s much easier to pick out decor, food, suggested attire, design for invites and rolling screens, etc. Your theme doesn’t have to be as dramatic as Oktoberfest, though.
 It could be as simple as music or growth or autumn.